 #1 Find Positive Stress Coping Mechanisms

-When stress hormone levels change rapidly in the body or stay elevated too long, the result can be a flare-up in fibromyalgia symptoms.
+When stress hormone levels change rapidly in the body, the result can be a flare-up in fibromyalgia symptoms.
 First of all, too much cortisol in the body can increase inflammation levels.
 While fibromyalgia pain is not due to swelling, adding inflammation can exacerbate the problem.
 Excess stress hormones can also lead to putting on weight, and this can add to the pain by putting more strain on joints and muscles.
 How can you combat stress?

 - Rest when you need to – Don’t be afraid to take short breaks throughout the day rather than wearing yourself out.

 - Exercise daily – This can be difficult when you are dealing with chronic pain.
 A physician can help you to find exercises that will help you release stress-fighting hormones, improve blood flow, and get you the many other benefits of exercise without causing an overexertion flare-up.